Part I Overview Information

 Duration of Support

-Before submitting a fellowship application, the applicant must identify a sponsoring institution and an individual who will serve as a sponsor (also referred to as mentor or supervisor) and will supervise the training and research experience.
-The sponsor should be an active investigator in the area of the proposed research who is committed to the research training of the individual and will directly supervise the candidate's research.
-The sponsor should document the availability of sufficient research support, facilities, and didactic coursework if appropriate, for a high-quality research training experience.
-Opportunities for the fellow to obtain additional guidance from other subject matter experts during the research training experience are encouraged.
-In some instances, it may be advisable for a co-sponsor to complement the primary sponsor’s experience.
+Before submitting a fellowship application, the applicant must identify a sponsoring institution and an individual who will serve as a sponsor (also referred to as mentor or supervisor) who will supervise the training and research experience.
+The sponsor should be an active investigator in the area of the proposed research who is committed to the research training of the individual and who will directly supervise the candidate's research.
+The sponsor must also document the availability of sufficient staff, research support, and facilities for a high-quality research training experience.
+The applicant must work with his/her sponsor in preparing the application.

 Section IV.
 Application and Submission Information